Garema Place

 Construction

-Major work for the Garema Place upgrade is complete, and the central area has reopened to the public.
+New paving, lighting and garden beds have been installed in Garema Place and the central area has reopened to the public.

-Minor works, including planting garden beds, mulching, and adjustments to furniture or artworks will continue through December and into 2026 with minimal disruption expected.
+Minor works including adjustments to furniture and the installation of artworks will continue with minimal disruption expected.

 City Walk (near Garema Place to East Row)

-The City Renewal Authority received funding in the 2025–26 ACT Budget to deliver new paving and lighting on City Walk (from East Row to Ainslie Place), along with new lighting in Petrie Plaza.
+City Renewal also received funding in the 2025–26 ACT Budget to deliver new paving and lighting on City Walk from East Row to Ainslie Place, along with new lighting in Petrie Plaza.

 Public art